grafana/grafana/docs/sources/panels/transformations/types-options.md

 {{< docs-imagebox img="/img/docs/transformations/rename-by-regex-before.png" class="docs-image--no-shadow" max-width= "1100px" >}}

-With the tranformation applied, you can see we are left with just the remainder of the string.
+With the transformation applied, you can see we are left with just the remainder of the string.

 {{< docs-imagebox img="/img/docs/transformations/rename-by-regex-after.png" class="docs-image--no-shadow" max-width= "1100px" >}}